CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">

-As the workflow decribed above is still under development, files bigger then 1Gb needs to be encrypted  and uploaded in two different steps.
-However, we have developed a simple encryption tool (Crypt4ghsds GUI) that facilitates data encryption with SDS public encryption key.
-With this tool it is possible to encrypt only one file at the time.If you need to encrypt **large datasets**, check the instructions on how to programmatically encrypt files with Crypt4GH CLI below.
+As the workflow described above is still under development, files larger than 1 Gb need to be encrypted and uploaded in two different steps.
+For this reason, we have developed a simple encryption tool (Crypt4ghsds GUI) that facilitates data encryption with Sensitive Data public encryption key.
+With this tool it is possible to encrypt only one file at the time.
+If you need to encrypt **large datasets**, check the instructions on how to programmatically encrypt files with Crypt4gh CLI below.

 !!! note
-    As this is a simplified workflow, it is designed to allow **easy and safe encryption and automated decryption only using the Sensitive Data Services**.
+    As this is a simplified workflow, it is designed to allow **easy and safe encryption and automated decryption only using the Sensitive Data services**.
 Using this workflow does not allow you to include your encryption keys.
-Thus, you will not be able to decrypt this copy of the data unless analizing it in SD Desktop.
+Thus, you will not be able to decrypt this copy of the data unless analysing it in SD Desktop.
 If you are interested in using your own encryption key pair check [the following paragraph](./crypt4gh_client.md)

 * First, **download** the encryption application specific to your operating system from the [GitHub repository](https://github.com/CSCfi/crypt4gh-gui/releases/tag/sds-v1.0.0):